lab47/lace/README.md

   | Vector     | PersistentVector           |

 1. Joker doesn't have the same level of interoperability with the host language (Go) as Clojure does with Java or ClojureScript does with JavaScript.
 It doesn't have access to arbitrary Go types and functions.
 There is only a small fixed set of built-in types and interfaces.
 Dot notation for calling methods is not supported (as there are no methods).
 All Java/JVM specific functionality of Clojure is not implemented for obvious reasons.
 1. Joker is single-threaded with no support for parallelism.
 Therefore no refs, agents, futures, promises, locks, volatiles, transactions, `p*` functions that use multiple threads.
 Vars always have just one "root" binding.
 Joker does have core.async style support for concurrency.
-See `go` macro [documentation](https://candid82.github.io/joker/joker.core.html#go) for details.
+See `go` macro [documentation](https://candid82.github.io/lace/lace.core.html#go) for details.
 1. The following features are not implemented: protocols, records, structmaps, chunked seqs, transients, tagged literals, unchecked arithmetics, primitive arrays, custom data readers, transducers, validators and watch functions for vars and atoms, hierarchies, sorted maps and sets.
 1. Unrelated to the features listed above, the following function from clojure.core namespace are not currently implemented but will probably be implemented in some form in the future: `subseq`, `iterator-seq`, `reduced?`, `reduced`, `mix-collection-hash`, `definline`, `re-groups`, `hash-ordered-coll`, `enumeration-seq`, `compare-and-set!`, `rationalize`, `load-reader`, `find-keyword`, `comparator`, `resultset-seq`, `file-seq`, `sorted?`, `ensure-reduced`, `rsubseq`, `pr-on`, `seque`, `alter-var-root`, `hash-unordered-coll`, `re-matcher`, `unreduced`.
-1. Built-in namespaces have `joker` prefix.
-The core namespace is called `joker.core`.
-Other built-in namespaces include `joker.string`, `joker.json`, `joker.os`, `joker.base64` etc. See [standard library reference](https://candid82.github.io/joker/) for details.
+1. Built-in namespaces have `lace` prefix.
+The core namespace is called `lace.core`.
+Other built-in namespaces include `lace.string`, `lace.json`, `lace.os`, `lace.base64` etc. See [standard library reference](https://candid82.github.io/lace/) for details.
 1. Miscellaneous:
   - `case` is just a syntactic sugar on top of `condp` and doesn't require options to be constants.
 It scans all the options sequentially.
   - `slurp` only takes one argument - a filename (string).
 No options are supported.